MicrosoftDocs/openapi-docs/OpenAPI/kiota/support.md

 - **Preview**: Kiota is at or near the level of stable but hasn't been used to generate production API clients.
 - **Experimental**: Kiota provides some functionality for the language but is still in early stages.
 Some features may not work correctly or at all.

 Breaking changes to languages that are stable will result in major version change for Kiota tooling.
+Code generation changes to a stable language are not considered breaking when they rely on additions in the corresponding abstractions library as these changes will only require updating the abstractions library to the latest minor/patch version under the same major version.

 The current status of language support can be queried by using the following command.